Community Risk Reduction

 Request a Fire Inspection or report a Fire Code violation Online

-Barrow County Fire and Emergency Services provides citizens, businesses, and visitors, access to our online service that includes requesting a fire inspection or reporting a fire code violation 24 hours-a-day, seven (7) days-a-week with minimum down time for site maintenance.
+Barrow County Fire Department provides citizens, businesses, and visitors, access to our online service that includes requesting a fire inspection or reporting a fire code violation 24 hours-a-day, seven (7) days-a-week with minimum down time for site maintenance.

 Seven Ways to Make Community Risk Reduction a Focus